Saturated Mass Transport

 Overview

-This benchmark compiles a number of simple, synthetic setups to test different processes of saturated component transport of a solute.
+These benchmark compile a number of simple, synthetic setups to test different processes of saturated component transport of a solute.

 Problem description